Bachelor in Midwifery

 Students complete three practice modules of 14 weeks each at different institutions and in various professional fields during their studies.
 At the end of their studies in midwifery, students must undertake another ten-month clinical placement (additional module C) in order to obtain the licence to practice.

 The ZHAW organises clinical placements in clinics in Switzerland and abroad, birthing centres and with self-employed midwives.
+We reserve the right to assign students to internships in nearby foreign countries (usually German-speaking countries).
+The employment conditions of the respective internship institution apply.

 To write their Bachelor’s thesis, students work on a professionally relevant topic and apply the scientific methods they have learnt as part of their studies.